Ella Baker Black Organizers Group - Application

 Interested participants may also have meetings with a coach during or after the program to better understand the process of organizing.

-Only 6-8 individuals will be selected for this inaugural group.
-Please apply by February 15th, 2019.
+Only 6-8 individuals will be selected for each cohort.
+Please apply by August 15, 2019.